-This year has been such a busy one and I literally have not stopped.
-As a result, I was really looking forward to the summer holidays so I could finally catch my breath and re-charge a few batteries and where better to do so than at The Cottage at Woodbank in Llangollen.
-This year was our second visit and we weren’t disappointed.
-In fact it was better than ever.
+Once again this year has been such a busy one and once again, I was really looking forward to the summer holidays so I could finally catch my breath and re-charge a few batteries.
+This year was our third visit to The Cottage at Woodbank in Llangollen and we weren’t disappointed.
+It was better than ever.

 I had spent quite a lot of time researching the perfect place for our holidays because we really needed somewhere where we could escape the chaos of our everyday lives.
-Privacy was also important as sometimes on holiday you can end up being surrounded by everyone and his dog.
 In addition to seeking a peaceful retreat, we were also looking for a good base from which to explore the area and somewhere with lots of things to see and do.
 Most important of all, it had be dog friendly for privilegedpup who was also very much looking forward to his holiday.
 The Cottage at Woodbank ticked all these boxes and more.

 Nestled in the heart of the Dee Valley, the cottage is located just a few minutes walk from the Llangollen canal and the spectacular Pontcysyllte Aqueduct constructed by Thomas Telford.
 Interestingly enough, Woodbank itself was actually built as drawing office for the engineer in the 1790’s.
 The village of Trevor is just a short walk away and has a well-stocked convenience store if you need to purchase any extra provisions during your stay in addition to any ‘big shop’ you may do at one of the local supermarkets.
-There are also two local pubs in walking distance, The Aqueduct Inn and The Trevor Inn, which serve traditional pub fayre and in addition there are canal boats in the Trevor Canal Basin where you can purchase light snacks and ice cream.
+There are also three local dog and family friendly pubs in walking distance, The Aqueduct Inn, The Duke of Wellington and The Telford Inn, which serve traditional pub fayre and in addition there are canal boats in the Trevor Canal Basin where you can purchase light snacks and ice cream.
+The latest addition to Trevor is the beautifully renovated Chapel Tea Rooms which is the perfect place for brunch, lunch and afternoon tea.
 If you fancy a trip to the seaside then the North Wales coast can be reached in just over an hour, Snowdonia National Park is on your doorstep to explore and if you feel like a bit of shopping then the towns of Wrexham, Shrewsbury and Chester are just short drives away.

 Things to do and see